lino-framework/lino/docs/tutorials/lets/index.rst

 Designing your tables
 =====================

-For every database model there should be at least one :class:`Table
-<lino.core.dbtables.Table>`.
-Database *models* are usually named in
-*singular* form, tables in *plural* form.

-You may define your tables together with the models in your :file:`models.py` file, but for this tutorial we defined them in a separate file :file:`tables.py`.
-It's a matter of taste, but if you separate them, then you must import the :file:`tables.py` file from within your :file:`models.py` so that they get imported at startup.
+For this tutorial we defined the tables in a separate file :file:`tables.py`.

 .. literalinclude:: tables.py